Who Is Benedict Cumberbatch?

 Hailing from London, Cumberbatch was born with theater in his blood.
 His parents, Timothy Carlton and Wanda Ventham, were well-known television actors when they had their son on July 19, 1976.
 Despite their success, they tried to steer young Benedict away from the stage and sent him to Harrow public school, where he had been awarded an arts scholarship.

 At Harrow, he displayed an interest in rugby and painting, but it was theater that captured his imagination.
 Under the mentorship of Martin Tyrrell, Cumberbatch's first role was as Titania, Queen of the Faeries, in William Shakespeare's A Midsummer's Night Dream.

-Cumberbatch went on to teach English in Tibet, before returning to England to study drama at the University of Manchester.
+Cumberbatch went on to teach English in Darjeeling, before returning to England to study drama at the University of Manchester.
 After graduation, he spent a year at the London Academy of Music and Dramatic Art.

 Movies, TV and Theater Roles

 Cumberbatch began his career with roles in classic plays and small television shows.
 In 2004 he portrayed a young Stephen Hawking coping with the early stages of motor neuron disease, a performance that earned him a BAFTA nomination.
 His first film was the 2006 college comedy Starter for 10.
 A year later, he appeared in the film Atonement and starred opposite Tom Hardy in the TV movie Stuart: A Life Backwards.

 In 2010 the BBC aired a modern adaptation of the story of Sherlock Holmes.
 The production won widespread praise and granted stardom to Cumberbatch for his take on the famed detective, alongside Martin Freeman as Dr. Watson.
 In 2014 Cumberbatch won his first Emmy after three nominations for his lead role in the popular show.

 'Tinker Tailor Soldier Spy,' Olivier Award for 'Frankenstein'